About Watch Movements (2)

 The Balance Spring

-The balance spring is attached at one end to the balance cock by the "stud".
+The balance spring is attached at one end to the balance cock by the stud.
 The spring passes through a hole in the stud and is fixed in place with a pin, and the stud itself is the attached to the balance cock by the stud carrier.
 At the other end the balance spring is fixed to the balance staff by the collet, again passing through a hole in the collet and being fixed in place by a pin.
 When the balance turns from its rest position in either direction, the balance spring exerts a twisting force in the opposite direction, trying to return the balance to its rest position.
 If the balance is swinging freely, at some point the restoring force of the swing arrests its motion and accelerates it in the opposite direction.
 When the balance reaches its rest position, the spring no longer exerts any twisting force, but now the balance is turning quickly and it momentum carries it past the rest position to an opposite extreme where the force of the spring again arrests it and accelerates it back towards the rest position.
 In this way the balance is caused to swing backwards and forwards with a natural frequency, which is what determines the timekeeping.

 Isochronism